Ear Eczema: Symptoms, Causes, Prevention, & Treatment Options

 When you have eczema, your skin becomes extremely dry and itchy.
 Scratching and rubbing the area can lead to rashes and blisters (1).

-Ear eczema causes itching and dry skin around the ear.
+It causes ear itching and dry skin around the ear.
 It can also become painful.

 Dr. Jennifer Haley, a board-certified dermatologist, says, “One difference between eczema in other areas of the body and ear eczema is that there may be a clear discharge from the ear.
 You should avoid scratching this area and aggravating the symptoms, which may lead to infections.”